• Accessibility

 In Manhattan:

-• 20% change on the Lower East Side with an increasing number of yellow leaves.
+• 50% change on the Lower East Side with mostly yellow leaves.

-• 15% in Central Park on the Upper East Side with muted to average brown leaves and a touch of gold on locusts and sweet gums.
+• 25% in Central Park on the Upper East Side with yellow, red, and some purple leaves.

 Call for Audio Report